ror-community/ror-site/content/blog/2023-09-13-openalex-case-study.md

 We get the ROR data a couple of different ways.
 When I was creating this model, I used the most recent [data dump](https://ror.readme.io/docs/data-dump) to get an updated snapshot of all the ROR data, and then that's what I used to perform all the string matching.
 Currently, that snapshot is what the model is using in order to match those strings.

-In the future, we are going to be doing that slightly differently, because we have implemented some processes to use the [ROR API](https://ror.readme.io/docs/rest-api).
-I believe we're using the ROR API to update the institution data in our database with ROR data, but I didn't work on that project.
-That was one of our data engineers.
-But I believe once a day we ping the ROR API to check to see if any of the data has changed for specific institutions, and if there's a change, then we take that data and we put it into our system.
+In the future, we are going to be doing that slightly differently, because we will be implementing some processes to use the [ROR API](https://ror.readme.io/docs/rest-api).
+I believe we're using the ROR API to update some institution data in our database with ROR data, but that is not propagating through our whole system as of right now.
+I didn't work on that project, that was one of our data engineers.
+But I believe at some point in the future, we will ping the ROR API once a day to check to see if any of the data has changed for specific institutions, and if there's a change, we will take that data and put it into our system.

 When I get done with the author disambiguation project, institutions are something that I'm about to start looking at again, and because we are now populating our own database with ROR data, that gives me the opportunity to constantly update the strings that it's matching on.
 The process of matching those strings will be a little more streamlined to current data, as opposed to right now where it's just a snapshot from the past, which probably works most of the time, but which doesn't give me new data that you guys are providing, and which doesn't correct any data that might be wrong from that snapshot.
 I'm looking forward to getting back into institutions and making it more of a sustainable pipeline as opposed to what it is right now, where it's kind of a point in time model.